Visualize and Assess Classifier Performance in Classification Learner

 Change the stacking order of the plotted classes by selecting a class under Classes and then clicking Move to Front.

 Zoom in and out, or pan across the plot.
-To enable zooming and panning, hover the mouse over the scatter plot and click one of the buttons that appear near the top-right corner of the plot.
+To enable zooming or panning, place the mouse over the scatter plot and click the corresponding button on the toolbar that appears above the top right of the plot.

 See also Investigate Features in the Scatter Plot.

 Use the confusion matrix plot to understand how the currently selected classifier performed in each class.
-To view the confusion matrix after training a model, on the Classification Learner tab, in the Plots section, click Confusion Matrix.
-The confusion matrix helps you identify the areas where the classifier has performed poorly.
+After you train a classification model, the app automatically opens the confusion matrix for that model.
+If you train an "All" model, the app opens the confusion matrix for the first model only.
+To view the confusion matrix for another model, select the model in the Models pane.
+On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
+The confusion matrix helps you identify the areas where the classifier performed poorly.

 When you open the plot, the rows show the true class, and the columns show the predicted class.
-If you are using holdout or cross-validation, then the confusion matrix is calculated using the predictions on the held-out observations.
+If you are using holdout or cross-validation, then the confusion matrix is calculated using the predictions on the held-out (validation) observations.
 The diagonal cells show where the true class and predicted class match.
-If these cells are green, the classifier has performed well and classified observations of this true class correctly.
+If these diagonal cells are blue, the classifier has classified observations of this true class correctly.

-The default view shows number of observations in each cell.
+The default view shows the number of observations in each cell.

-To see how the classifier performed per class, under Plot, select the True Positive Rates, False Negative Rates option.
+To see how the classifier performed per class, under Plot, select the True Positive Rates (TPR), False Negative Rates (FNR) option.
+The TPR is the proportion of correctly classified observations per true class.
+The FNR is the proportion of incorrectly classified observations per true class.
 The plot shows summaries per true class in the last two columns on the right.

-Look for areas where the classifier performed poorly by examining cells off the diagonal that display high percentages and are red.
-The higher the percentage, the brighter the hue of the cell color.
-In these red cells, the true class and the predicted class do not match.
+Look for areas where the classifier performed poorly by examining cells off the diagonal that display high percentages and are orange.
+The higher the percentage, the darker the hue of the cell color.
+In these orange cells, the true class and the predicted class do not match.
 The data points are misclassified.

-set, the top row shows all cars with true class France.
-The columns
+from the top shows all cars with the true class Japan.
+The columns show the

-The other cars in the France row are misclassified: 50% of the cars are incorrectly classified as from Japan, and 25% are classified as from Sweden.
-75% is the false negative rate for incorrectly classified points in this class, shown in the red cell in the False Negative Rate column.
+The other cars in the Japan row are misclassified: 5.1% of the cars are incorrectly classified as from Germany, 5.1% are classified as from Sweden, and 12.7% are classified as from the USA.
+The false negative rate for incorrectly classified points in this class is 22.8%, shown in the orange cell in the FNR column.

 If you want to see numbers of observations (cars, in this example) instead of percentages, under Plot, select Number of observations.

 If false positives are important in your classification problem, plot results per predicted class (instead of true class) to investigate false discovery rates.
-To see results per predicted class, under Plot, select the Positive Predictive Values False Discovery Rates option.
-The confusion matrix now shows summary rows underneath the table.
-Positive predictive values are shown in green for the correctly predicted points in each class, and false discovery rates are shown below it in red for the incorrectly predicted points in each class.
+To see results per predicted class, under Plot, select the Positive Predictive Values (PPV), False Discovery Rates (FDR) option.
+The PPV is the proportion of correctly classified observations per predicted class.
+The FDR is the proportion of incorrectly classified observations per predicted class.
+With this option selected, the confusion matrix now includes summary rows below the table.
+Positive predictive values are shown in blue for the correctly predicted points in each class, and false discovery rates are shown in orange for the incorrectly predicted points in each class.

 If you decide there are too many misclassified points in the classes of interest, try changing classifier settings or feature selection to search for a better model.

-The marker on the plot shows the performance of the currently selected classifier.
-The marker shows the values of the false positive rate (FPR) and the true positive rate (TPR) for the currently selected classifier.
-For example, a false positive rate (FPR) of 0.2 indicates that the current classifier assigns 20% of the observations incorrectly to the positive class.
-A true positive rate of 0.9 indicates that the current classifier assigns 90% of the observations correctly to the positive class.
+The ROC curve shows the true positive rate (TPR) versus the false positive rate (FPR) for different thresholds of classification scores, computed by the currently selected classifier.
+The Model Operating Point shows the false positive rate and true positive rate corresponding to the threshold used by the classifier to classify an observation.
+For example, a false positive rate of 0.4 indicates that the classifier incorrectly assigns 40% of the negative class observations to the positive class.
+A true positive rate of 0.9 indicates that the classifier correctly assigns 90% of the positive class observations to the positive class.

 For more information, see